Yavar-Azar/Research-Projects/PHOTOCATALYSTS/README.md

 ## Discussions
 - For pristine graphene adsorption occurs in top site and for defected graphene adsorption occurs in top and hole sites.
+- In the case of pristine graphene by comaparing total energy of adsorbed CO2+graphene and unadsorbed CO2+graphene it is clear that unadsorbed system is more stable than adsorbed one.
+However in the case of defected graphene adsorbed system is more stable than unadsorbed one.
+- Defected graphene has negative fermi energy which is can be related to its metal property.
+Also its band structure file shows conduction band is correlated with the valance band.